-The north eastern US state of Vermont is the 45th largest in the USA and the 49th largest by population – the only state with fewer people is Wyoming.
-Despite its small size and population, it does make good use of its space with a population density that ranks 30th in the country.
+The northeastern US state of Vermont is the 45th largest in the country by area and the 49th largest by population -- the only state with fewer people is Wyoming.
+Vermont's population has seen a slight decline over the past few years, currently shrinking at .12% per year.

 The last official US census was carried out in 2010 and this confirmed that the population of Vermont at the time was 625,741 which represented a modest 2.8% rise on the figures declared at the Census of 2000.

-Vermont has a very tiny surface area of just 9,620 square miles (24,923 square kilometers) but for every square mile of Vermont territory, there is an average of 67.7 people.
-This number can be converted to 26.1 for every square kilometer, making Vermont the 30th most densely populated state in the entire country.
+Despite its small size and population, it does make good use of its space with a population density that ranks 30th in the country.
+Vermont has a very tiny surface area of just 9,614 square miles, but for every square mile of Vermont territory, there is an average of 67.9 people, making Vermont the 30th most densely populated state in the entire country.

-There are no major urban areas in Vermont which, given its small overall population, isn’t surprising.
+There are no major urban areas in Vermont, which is not surprising given its small overall population.
 Vermont has only 9 incorporated cities, and only three of them have a population of more than 10,000.
-Burlington is the state’s largest city, home to just over 42,.
-The second largest city is South Burlington (pop: 17,904) and together the two cities combine with a number of other towns and cities to make up the Burlington Metropolitan area containing more than 200,000 people.
+Burlington is the state’s largest city, home to just over 42,000 people.
+The second largest city is South Burlington (pop: 18,791).
+Together the two cities, combined with a number of other towns and cities, make up the Burlington Metropolitan area, containing more than 200,000 people.

 The state capital, Montpelier, is only Vermont’s fifth largest city.
-It has 7,855 residents.
+It has an estimated 7,592 residents.
 Interestingly, Vermont is the only state in the country that does not have a single building taller than 124 feet (38 meters).

 The most common ancestry groups include French or French Canadian (23.9%), English (18.6%), Irish (17.9%), German (10.3%), Italian (7.5%), American (7.0%) and Scottish (5.0%).